Alphonso84/RayBan_Meta_NoteBuddy/README.md

 - **Swipe Navigation**: Swipe left/right through flashcards like physical cards
 - **Print Support**: Export flashcards as PDF with 4 cards per page, formatted for double-sided printing
 - **Study Tracking**: Track cards studied, flip count, and session duration

+### PDF Import
+- **Import PDFs as Study Cards**: Select any PDF file and automatically create one summarized card per page
+- **Two Entry Points**: Import from the Library toolbar (creates a new deck) or from a deck's menu (adds cards to that deck)
+- **Progress Tracking**: Real-time progress view showing streaming AI summaries as each page is processed
+- **Page Thumbnails**: Each card includes a rendered thumbnail of the original PDF page
+- **Smart Filtering**: Automatically skips blank or image-only pages (< 30 characters of text)

 ### Study Organization
 - **Deck Management**: Organize cards into color-coded study decks (10 preset colors)